The player most likely to ...: Superlatives for the 2019-2020 MLB free-agent class

 Guy most likely to be the biggest bust: Nicholas Castellanos.
 Last year, the answer was A.J.
 Pollock, mostly due to concerns about his injury history and leaving a hitter-friendly environment.
 Pollock had value because he was the only legitimate center fielder in free agency, but sure enough he got hurt and played only 86 games.
 He wasn't really a bust, although he was a platoon player by the postseason.

-Guy who helped himself the most in October: Stephen Strasburg is the easy answer, after giving us the best October run we've seen since what Madison Bumgarner delivered in 2014, and then opting out of his current contract.
-The Nationals are the favorite to re-sign him, and even though he's a Boras guy maybe Strasburg wants to stay and will sign quickly.
+Guy who helped himself the most in October: Stephen Strasburg is the easy answer, after giving us the best October run we've seen since what Madison Bumgarner delivered in 2014 and then opting out of his current contract.
+The Nationals are the favorites to re-sign him, and even though he's a Boras guy, maybe Strasburg wants to stay and will sign quickly.
 With so much starting pitching out there -- Cole, Ryu, Strasburg, Bumgarner, Zack Wheeler, Cole Hamels, Jake Odorizzi -- it will be fascinating to see how the dominoes fall and how quickly.

 Guy who also helped himself in October: Howie Kendrick.
 He'll turn 37 next year, but he hit .344/.395/.572 as a part-time player for the Nationals.
 But as he showed in the postseason, there's a lot of value in this kind of player, even if he's not really a defensive asset.
 Shouldn't an AL team be interested in him as a player who can DH and fill in a little at first base and second base?
 Look at some teams' DH production in 2019: